xcat2/confluent-docs/docs/confluentvxcat.md

 the node will generate brand new keys privately and the public key is given a certificate.

 In xCAT, root's public key from a head node is placed in authorized_keys on all nodes.
 Further it is popular to copy down root's private key to facilitate node to node ssh.
 On the other hand, this optional behavior puts root's private key at risk.
-Non-root users receive no accomodations.
+Non-root users receive no accommodations.

 In Confluent, each collective member root public key is added to deployed authorized_keys, to enable ssh from any collective member to any node. root's private key is never sent across the wire under any circumstance, instead the work to fix known_hosts across the board is leveraged to enable host-based authentication within a confluent cluster.
 This extends to both the root user and all other users on the systems.